Your Best Self

-What happens in a breast augmentation pre-op visit
+What happens in a breast augmentation pre-op appointment

 I walked in to the CosmetiCare offices, I checked in and I was greeted with a ton of papers about my upcoming procedure.
 I took a seat at one of their comfy chairs with basically the best view of any cosmetic office in Southern California, and started going through the paperwork.
 I signed everything that needed to be signed.
 Confirmed that I wasn’t on any medication or vitamins, I wasn’t drinking alcohol or taking Tylenol, and that I had no previous surgeries.
 I also read a few interesting do’s and don’ts like… sex.
 Did you know that having sex is a no-no after your procedure?
 That’s right!
 Dr. Niccole advises his patients to stay abstinent for at least six weeks after the procedure because otherwise your blood pressure will rise and cause internal bleeding.
 It’s also why patients are not encouraged to workout or lift anything above shoulder level.